 5. Spruce Up Your Dishes

 Dress up your dining room table with a plaid tablecloth and consider adding placemats in either earth tones or the colors mentioned throughout the article.
-You can also utilize fall-inspired dishes, and as a finishing touch, tie it all together with cloth napkins that match your living room decor.
+You can also utilise fall-inspired dishes, and as a finishing touch, tie it all together with cloth napkins that match your living room decor.